 Learning the technical skills of accounting is vital to passing the Certified Public Accountant exam.
 From your very first semester on campus, you’ll learn those abilities from scholars and professors who have extensive experience in the field.

-Drake’s program focuses on current accounting practices in United States, while also teaching the international standards that U.S. businesses will be required to adopt by 2020.
+Drake’s program focuses on current accounting practices in United States, while also teaching the international standards that U.S. businesses may be required to adopt in the future.
 This will provide you with the flexibility you’ll need to excel in your field well past graduation.

 In the College of Business and Public Administration (CBPA), you’ll also develop skills that will help set you apart from the competition.
 Drake’s business majors emphasize communication, writing and presentation skills—things that are key to succeeding in the business world.